 That doesn’t mean you have to become a slave to your business.
 It means working smarter and creating processes that make work seamless and automating the time-wastey bits of your business.
 (You know like scheduling your social media… oh wait, we have a tool for that! 😉 )

 Working for yourself means you get to work from anywhere but it also means you can work from anywhere.
 You might start with the intention of only working during work hours but within a few weeks you are waking up before the sun and you are crouched over your computer long into the night.

 The most important thing to remember about being self-employed is that it’s not all octopi and starfish (which is Edgar-speak for rainbows and butterflies).
-There are good days, bad days, profitable months and lean months.
-If you want to not just survive but have longevity in your business, don’t expect everything to come together one magical moment and then stay together.
+There are good days, bad days, profitable months, and lean months.
+If you want to not just survive but have longevity in your business, don’t expect everything to come together in one magical moment and then stay together.